Las Canciones del Amor (The Songs of Love)

 • In Riviera Maya, Natalia draws inspiration from local textiles for her illustrations, while Pedro and his band blend Yucatecan music into their sound.
 Their bond grows as they explore the region’s cultural fusion.

-• In Mérida, Natalia deepens her Mayan cultural knowledge for her artwork, while Pedro and his band reconnect with local musicians.
+• In Mérida, Natalia deepens her Mayan cultural knowledge for her artwork, attending workshops and collaborating with local artisans, while Pedro and his band reconnect with local musicians, incorporating Mayan instruments and rhythms into their repertoire.

-• At Chichén Itzá, Pedro and Natalia connect deeply with Mayan heritage, inspiring their creativity and strengthening their bond.
+• At Chichén Itzá, Pedro and Natalia connect deeply with Mayan heritage, participating in sunrise rituals and sketching the ancient pyramids together, which inspires their creativity and strengthens their emotional and artistic bond.

 • In Rio de Janeiro, Pedro and his band blend ranchera with samba, while Natalia and Mónica draw inspiration from Carnival's vibrant colors for her illustrations.